isomerpages/moe-zhangdepri/_students-hub/School Support/MOE Finance Assistance Scheme.md

 <u><b>HOUSEHOLD MEMBERS</b></u>

-3. Household members include the student, his/her parents, and unmarried siblings of the student, **regardless** of the address.
+3. Household members include the student, his/her parents, and unmarried siblings of the student, <b>regardless</b> of the address.

 4. Grandparents and other dependants living at the same address may be included on a case-by-case basis.
 They include:

 a.
-Relatives who are **old or sick and are unemployed and dependent** on the family; and
+Relatives who are <b>old or sick and are unemployed and dependent</b> on the family; and

 b.
-Child dependant (where the family is the **legal guardian**).
+Child dependant (where the family is the <b>legal guardian</b>).

 <u><b>GROSS HOUSEHOLD INCOME</b></u>

 5. Gross household income or “GHI” is the total combined income of all family members in the same household, as defined in paragraphs 3 and 4 above.
-Household income includes any **regular** allowances (e.g. overtime, transport, laundry, and etc) and employee's CPF contribution.
+Household income includes any <b>regular</b> allowances (e.g. overtime, transport, laundry, and etc) and employee's CPF contribution.
 Income from other sources (e.g. pension and rental income) must also be included when calculating a family’s GHI.

 6. The following sources of income will not be considered in the computation of GHI: